gerardgimenezadsuar/gerardgimenezadsuar/README.md

 ### Full-Stack Developer & Data Scientist

-🚀 From data science roots to crafting end-to-end applications, I've spent the last 4 years as a freelance pushing the boundaries of what's possible with technology.
+🚀 From data science roots to crafting end-to-end applications, I've spent the last 4 years as a freelancer pushing the boundaries of what's possible with technology.

 ### What I Do